CompleteBlenderCreator/07.Gothic.Church-Retired-/readme.md

 * Don’t have to be ‘square’, providing side length is a POT.
 * Mathematically they’ll be 2 to the power of n or 2^n. eg. 2^5 = 32
 * If you have been around computers for a while you’ll recognise this sequence: 2, 4, 8, 16, 32, 64, 128, 256, 512,1024, 2048, etc.

+## Optimising A UV Map
+* Be using Blender Render.
+* Making your UV map more uniform, minimising distortion and optimising image use.
+* Understand the use of margins
+* Learn more about seams and their placement.

 ——
 Videos in this section of the [full Udemy course](https://www.udemy.com/blendertutorial/?couponCode=GitHubSpecial)...